Open-Source-Software-Neighborhood-Watch/deps2repos/README.md

 ## Explanation
-Have you ever wanted a list of all the GitHub links to the dependencies of a Python (PyPI) or JavaScript (npm) package?
+Have you ever wanted a list of all the GitHub links to the dependencies of a Python (PyPI), JavaScript (npm), or Julia package?
 Then this is the repo for you!

 The Python/PyPI functionality is in beta stage.
 When a user selects Python,